DanStemGenomics/danstemgenomics.github.io/dangpu.md

 Resources are managed via Slurm.
 Please do not do any computing outside slurm.
 If you are not familiar with Slurm, please learn online with this [quick start](https://slurm.schedmd.com/quickstart.html) or something else.

+There are some modules installed, which you can see via `module avail`.

 Go back to the [Genomics Platform home](https://danstemgenomics.github.io)